-A proposal submission experience for an education crowdfunding platform.
+A proposal submission form for a crowdfunding platform.

-EduDAO is a crowdfunding platform for educators.
-It aims to help teachers develop projects for classrooms, schools, and non-profits.
+This case study presents a comprehensive UX project my team and I completed for EduDAO - a crowdfunding platform for educators.
+The organization's aim is to help teachers develop projects for classrooms, schools, and non-profits.

-Entering a tight marketplace of crowdfunding platforms, eduDAO is attempting to differentiate itself with a blockchain-based payment and goods tracking system, while offering the additional benefit of very low processing fees.
+Entering a tight marketplace of crowdfunding platforms, eduDAO is attempting to differentiate itself with a blockchain-based payment and goods tracking system as well as the additional benefit of very low processing fees.

 Initial Design Brief: